pyihe/secret/README.md

     if err != nil {
         //handle err
     }
-    nonce := c.GetGCMNonce() //nonce need to be transfer to Decoder
+    //nonce need to be transfer to Decoder when use GCM mode nonce := c.GetGCMNonce()

     //decrypt
-    c.SetGCMNonce(nonce) //if decrypts in another server, then your need to set nonce to decrypt var decryptReq = &secret.SymRequest{
+    //if decrypts in another server with GCM mode, then your need to set nonce to decrypt c.SetGCMNonce(nonce)
+    var decryptReq = &secret.SymRequest{
         PlainData:   nil,
         CipherData:  cipherStr,